daveharmswebdev/lladro-client/memory-bank/progress.md

 ## Current Status

-- **Phase:** Feature Development - Navbar and Page Structure.
+- **Phase:** Feature Development - DoerTable Implementation.
-- Navbar and basic page routing for Home, Doers, Todos, and Regions are implemented.
-- `DoersView.vue` now hosts `DoerForm.vue` and a stub `DoerTable.vue`.
-- `DoerForm.vue` correctly emits data, and `DoersView.vue` can receive it.
+- `DoerTable.vue` is now fully implemented with display, pagination, and sorting features as per requirements.
+- Associated Storybook stories and unit tests for `DoerTable.vue` have been updated.
-- The project is ready for implementing `DoerTable.vue` functionality.
+- The project is ready for integrating `DoerTable.vue` into `DoersView.vue` with actual data flow and state management.

 ## Known Issues

-- **IDE Path Resolution:** Vetur/Volar (Vue language server in VS Code) might show errors for `@/*` path aliases (e.g., in `src/App.vue`, `src/views/DoersView.vue`).
+- **IDE Path Resolution:** Vetur/Volar (Vue language server in VS Code) might show errors for `@/*` path aliases.
 The update to `tsconfig.app.json` (adding `"baseUrl": "."`) aims to fix this.
 If errors persist, restarting the VS Code TypeScript server or VS Code itself is recommended.
 - The application currently has no persistent storage or advanced state management for 'Doers' beyond the local array in `DoersView.vue`.
 - Styling is minimal.
-- `DoerTable.vue` is just a stub.

 ## Evolution of Project Decisions